miguelamello/golang-restful-toneker/README.md

 **Redis** is an in-memory data structure store, used as a distributed, in-memory key–value database, cache and message broker, with optional durability.
 I chose Redis because it is a very fast in-memory database, perfect for caching and so it is perfect for microservices.
 Redis is used for caching the tokens and other service data.
 Persistence is done to the MongoDB database by a background worker.

 **GORM** is a Golang ORM library developed on top of database/sql.
 I chose GORM because it is a very powerful ORM library, easy to use and so it is perfect for microservices.
-GORM is used for database operations.
+GORM is used for Mongo database operations.
+ORM makes database operations better integrated with the code.

+**CentOS** is a Linux distribution that provides a free, community-supported computing platform functionally compatible with its upstream source, Red Hat Enterprise Linux.
+I chose CentOS because it is a very stable Linux distribution, perfect for production environments and so it is perfect for microservices.

 ## How it works

-Under construction...
+Please take a look at the OpenAPI specification file `openapi.yaml` for more details.
+A fully working instance of the service is available at [http://tokener.orionsoft.site/](http://tokener.orionsoft.site/).

+For now the exposes the following routes:

+- `GET /` - Returns the API presentation

+- `GET /reference` - Returns the API reference

+- `POST /token` - Generates a new token and stores it in the database.
+The token is valid for 24 hours.
+The token is returned in the response body.